PDegenPortnoy/pydb/README.md

 The REPL (Read, Eval, Print, Loop) will provide the foundation for starting on our SSASD (Stupidly Small and Simple Database).
 We'll need a main function that prints a prompt to the screen, reads the input and acts on it.

-To run the repl, use `python main.py` from the project root directory
+To run the repl, use `./pydb.py` from the project root directory

 # Commands